lassehauballe/EverythingCanBeAShell/README.md

 # Everything Is A Shell...
 An asyncrounous shell at least...

 ## Disclaimer
-The shells in this repository are all Proof-of-Concept and have only been tested in my lab.
-They are made to test if the shells actually work and nothing else.
-Enjoy :)
+The shells in this repository are all Proof-of-Concept and have only been tested in my own lab - Enjoy :)

 ## Concept for this repository
-This repository is made to explore more untraditional ways for establishing command and control (c2) on Microsoft Windows systems.
-The shells in this repository are asynchronous just like Cobalt Strikes shells: Asyncronous.
-This means that the client (beacon) and server (C2) will not communicate at all times like a standard netcat/meterpreter shell.
-Instead, the client will check-in for any new commands from the server at a given interval (sleep timer).
-If a command is found, the client will execute it, and post the result back to the server.
-The checkin-interval is a sleep timer just like in Cobalt Strike.
+This repository is made to explore untraditional ways of establishing command and control (C2) on Microsoft Windows systems.
+The shells in this repository are asynchronous just like Cobalt Strikes shells.
+This means that the client (beacon) will check-in at a given interval (sleep-timer) for any new commands from the server (C2).
+If a command is found, the beacon will execute it and post the result back to the server.

 At this moment, the repository only has a C2 using Windows Registry keys, but I hope to add more in the future.